 Otter: A mischievous creature that is also a symbol of laughter, curiosity, grace, and empathy.

-Parrot: Considered bringers of specific prayers and could bestow blessings.
+Parrot: Connected with both the sun and the coming of the rainy season.
+Considered bringers of specific prayers and could bestow blessings.

 Pheasant: Symbolizes warning and concealment.